Sectarian violence among Christians: 20th century

 At the beginning of the 20th century, approximately one-sixth of the population of the United States was Roman Catholic.
 Anti-Catholicism was widespread in the 1920s; anti-Catholics, including the Ku Klux Klan, believed that Catholicism was incompatible with democracy and that parochial schools encouraged separatism and kept Catholics from becoming loyal Americans.
 The Catholics responded to such prejudices by repeatedly asserting their rights as American citizens and by arguing that they, not the nativists (anti-Catholics), were true patriots since they believed in the right to freedom of religion.

 With the rise of the Ku Klux Klan (KKK) in the 1920s, anti-Catholic rhetoric intensified.
 The Catholic Church of the Little Flower was first built in 1925 in Royal Oak, Michigan, a largely Protestant area.
 Two weeks after it opened, the Ku Klux Klan burned a cross in front of the church.

 Canada

+The Harbour Grace Affray was an armed conflict of religious violence that happened on Saint Stephen's Day, 1883 in the town of Harbour Grace, Colony of Newfoundland, now modern day Canada, between members of the Loyal Orange Association and the Roman Catholics.

 Australia

 Sectarianism in Australia is a historical legacy from the 18th, 19th and 20th centuries.